qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_exercise.rst

     "area" > 6000

 #.
-Save the selection as a new vector layer called :guilabel:`solution.shp`.
+Save the selection as a new vector layer called :file:`solution.shp`.

 You now have your solution areas, from which you will pick the one nearest to your house.